-Linux Operating System comes with kill command to terminate a process.
+Linux Operating System comes with a kill command to terminate a process.
 The command makes it possible to continue running the server without the need to reboot after a major change/update.
-Here comes the great power of Linux and this is one of the reasons, why Linux is running on 90% of servers, on the planet.
+Here comes the great power of Linux and this is one of the reasons, why Linux is running on 96.4% of servers, on the planet.

-Kill command send a signal, a specified signal to be more perfect to a process.
+Kill command sends a signal, a specified signal to a currently running process.
 The kill command can be executed in a number of ways, directly or from a shell script.

 Using kill command from /usr/bin provide you some extra feature to kill a process by process name using pkill.